GSBicalho/TrueNgine_OpenGL/README.md

 # TrueNgine
 ## A N-Dimensional Renderer

 This is an attempt to implement an N-Dimensional Renderer, to allow the visualization of N-Dimensonal shapes.
+This version is discontinued, and the project has since moved on to using Qt to manage the windows.
+The new project can be found [here](https://github.com/GSBicalho/TrueNgine).

 The rendering is divided in two parts: the cut of the space and the perspective rendering.